Fgerthoffert/actions-project-activity/README.md

   - name: My First Group
     # Description displayed below the title in the HTML dashboard
     description: This dashboards shows the number of tickets by type
+    # An optional category, used to regroup groups in the Dashboard index.
+    category: My Category
     # An array of streams
     streams:
       # Name of the stream